bchirgwin/bchirgwin/README.md

 # Me
 - Terri, my Wife, has had her 2nd vaccine.
 I am still waiting.
 The Governer has announced the mask mandate will be lifted end of March.
-Most likely will not my vaccine by then, definitely, not both vaccines.
+Most likely will not have my vaccine by then, definitely not the 2nd dose.
 - March 7, 2021 will be a year since I last traveled.
 - Relocated during the COVID-19 pandemic.
 - Our dog is a Red Heeler/Black Dachshund mix.
 Her name is **Roulette**.